SolarisConsulting/bRight-bytes/bRight-bytes-2_tables.md

 library(tinytex)
 ```

 Let's create some test data.
 We will create both continuous and categorical variables.
 We've defined the object `n_sample` as the number of cases, 100, in our data set.
 We create the data set using `tibble()` to work with tidyverse package.
 First, we use `seq()` to create a unique, sequential id variable, the length of the sample `n_sample`.
-The continuous variables are created using `sample.int()` that samples integers that will represent questionnaire responses to a Likert scale or a range question (1-100).
+The continuous variables are created using `sample.int()` that samples integers that will represent questionnaire responses to a Likert scale or a continuous variable (the possible range for cont here is 1-100).
 Our character variables are created using `sample()`.
 Remember to specify `replace = TRUE` in both cases in order to sample with replacement.
 For a deeper explanation of these transformations, see [bRight byte 1 - Working with Labelled Data](bRight-bytes-1_labelleddata.md).

 <details>
-    <summary> Click here for the dataset creation and cleaning syntax. </summary>
+    <summary> Click here for the data set creation and cleaning syntax. </summary>

     ```{r}
     n_sample <- 100